The winners are listed below from the in-person competition held at Colorado School of Mines from June 2-3.

 It may be cost prohibitive to build and ship the prototype system.
 Are there ways to mitigate this?

-We fully expect that the prototype systems (for Phase 2) can be cobbled together with spare parts, built in a garage, etc. For Phase 2, we plan to establish a sponsor matching program to help teams with costs, especially international teams.
-We also encourage teams to seek out sponsorship from industrial partners where possible.
+We fully expect that the prototype systems (for Phase 2) can be cobbled together with spare parts, built in a garage, etc. We encourage teams to seek out sponsorship from industrial partners where possible.

 How big should teams be?